dbltnk/participant-observer/design-doc.md

     * Villagers have the same hidden needs (temperature, water, calories, vitamins) as the player.
     * Villagers die when any of their hidden bars reach zero.
 Their **corpse** remains at the location of death and does not decompose.
     * Their name and **happiness/health emoji** will float above them.
+    * **Memory System:** Villagers remember where they found resources and will return to known locations.
+They only explore new areas when they don't know of any food in their current area.
+Each villager starts with knowledge of some nearby food sources.
 * **Needs (Player & Villagers):**
     * **Temperature:** Increases slowly during the day, decreases quickly at night unless near a burning fire, where it also increases back to full.
     * **Water:** Can only be drunk directly from wells.
 Cannot be carried.